 opened, sending a message to the control panel, which in turn triggers

-an alarm (see Figure 8).
-With a third contact, magnetic contacts can be
+an alarm.
+With a third contact, magnetic contacts can be placed on sash

-placed on sash and horizontal slider windows so that the windows can be
+and horizontal slider windows so that the windows can be left in either

-left in either of two positionsclosed or partially openwithout setting
+of two positionsclosed or partially openwithout setting off the alarm.

-off the alarm.
-A false alert can occur if doors or windows are opened by
+A false alert can occur if doors or windows are opened by family members

-family members while the alarm is on, or if heavy winds rattle a loose-fitting
+while the alarm is on, or if heavy winds rattle a loose-fitting window.

-window.
-These sensors provide no protection if an intruder breaks the glass
+These sensors provide no protection if an intruder breaks the glass and

 Glass breakage sensing devices trigger an alert when they detect the sound

-all the windows in a room.
-A broken wineglass or bottle may trigger a false
+of breaking glass.
+A broken wine glass or bottle may trigger a false alarm.

-alarm.
-Many installers consider these devices unreliable, others consider
+Many installers consider these devices unreliable; others consider them

 Wired window screens are fiberglass screens with fine metal wires woven